samjulien/blog/_posts/2018-07-24-a-look-at-the-android-ml-kit-the-machine-learning-sdk.markdown

 ## Conclusion

-In this article, we have looked at the Google ML Kit Mobile SDK and all the features it offers.
+In this article, we have looked at the Google ML Kit Mobile (the machine learning SDK) and all the features it offers.
 We've also looked at how to use one of its APIs in an Android application.
 To find out more about this SDK, you can watch this [video from Google IO](https://www.youtube.com/watch?v=Z-dqGRSsaBs) and you should also take a look at the [documentation](https://firebase.google.com/docs/ml-kit/) which covers all the APIs and shows their use on both Android and iOS.
 You can also take a look at the code in these apps, to see how the various APIs are implemented on [Android](https://github.com/firebase/quickstart-android/tree/master/mlkit) and on [iOS](https://github.com/firebase/quickstart-ios/tree/master/mlvision).